highticketventures/dev-test/README.md

 Your Loom recording should include:

-- Architecture decisions and folder structure
+- How you structured the project (folder layout, key modules)
-- How multi-tenancy is implemented + data isolation
+- How you implemented multi-tenancy and enforced isolation
-- Real-time functionality demo (status update triggering UI change)
+- How your real-time updates are wired
-- Code examples that show clean, scalable patterns
+- One or two code decisions you made that could scale well long-term (e.g. extensible models, clean abstractions)
-- Any tradeoffs or challenges and how you approached them
+- Any tradeoffs, shortcuts, or areas where you’d improve given more time
-- Anything that was not required but you thought was important
+- Anything you added that wasn’t required but felt important to build “the right way”

 This is your chance to walk us through how you think and build.